Un perro andaluz (Un Chien Andalou, 1929)

 Un perro andaluz is fully available on the RTVE website: https://www.youtube.com/watch?v=9L2AJmNoUgo

-Beatriz Caballero Rodríguez is a lecturer at the University of Strathclyde.
-Her main areas of research include Spanish History of Ideas, Spanish Cultural Studies and Trauma Studies.
+Beatriz Caballero Rodríguez is a senior lecturer at the University of Strathclyde.
+She is interested in film from the perspective of Spanish Cultural Studies.
+Her research also includes History of Ideas, Spanish exile, Gender and Trauma Studies.